t-kikuc/pipecd-iac/piped-on-apprunner/README.md

 <img src="./diagram/architecture.png">

 - **NOTE: The version of piped must be >=v0.46.0-rc0 because https://github.com/pipe-cd/pipecd/pull/4785 is required.**
+- If you want to deploy apps to ECS, you need to attach an additional policy to the IAM Role.
+See [iam.tf](./terraform/iam.tf).

 ## Usage > by Terraform